ISTE-VIT/Projects-Archive/WebDev/1-Beginner/Task Manager/README.md

-# To-Do-List
+# Task Manager
-A simple To-Do list made with html, css and js
+A simple Web Application which helps the user to manage his/her day-to-day tasks.
+Made with html, Css, Js and bootstrap.